iml130/sola/applications/docs/optimaflow/amr.md

 The AMR Physical Asset is the representative of the real AMR.
 It is the [AMR Logical Agent](#logical)'s interface to the real AMR and will

-- send information regarding kinematics, general vehicle properties and special abilities to the AMR Logical Agent
+- send the vehicles Description containing information about kinematics, general vehicle properties and special abilities to the AMR Logical Agent
-- report the AMR's state and position to the AMR Logical Agent
+- report AMR Status Updates consiting of the AMR's state (idle, working, error) and position to the AMR Logical Agent<br />
+  TODO Where will those be sent to? -> Management Overlay?
 - manage the execution of one [Transport Order](../glossary.md#t) at a time.
   Transport Orders are described in [Material Flow](./material_flow.md).
-- report events that occurred related to the execution of an Order to the AMR Logical Agent
+- report AMR Transport Order Updates, which are events that occurred related to the execution of Transport Order, to the AMR Logical Agent
 - relay Transport Order Steps to execute to the real AMR

 As shown in **Figure 1**.

-## Managing Transport Orders
+## Transport Order Lifecycle

 Each Transport Order will traverse the following states:

 1. kCreated: Transport Orders are created with the Material Flow and Task they are a part of.
    The creation is performed by the Material Flow Logical Agent.
-2. kQueued: Once an AMR is selected for the execution of a Task, it queues Task and its contained Transport Orders.
+2. kQueued: Once an AMR is selected for the execution of a Task, it queues the Task and its contained Transport Orders.
    The queueing is performed by the AMR Logical Agent.
 3. kStarted: Once the Transport Order is sent to the AMR Physical Asset it will start execution the first Transport Order Step.
 4. kGoToPickupLocation: The first Transport Order Step is always to go to a pickup location.